amatthiessen/Portfolio/LA_Crime_Map/README.md

 ## Observations

 There is some evidence of a relationship between clusters of liquor stores and clusters of assaults in Los Angeles.
 The clusters in the north central part of the city and the north east part of the city cover the same area.
-Also, that empty patch centered at (33.4, -118.375), the Beverly Hills area, has no centriods in it.
+Also, that empty patch centered at (33.4, -118.375), the Beverly Hills area, has no centriods of either type in it.
 At the same time, many of the crime centriods are not near the store centroids.
 I would say there may be a connection between liquor store and assault crime location but there is a lot more analysis to do.
 For example, it would be interesting to sea how clusters of assaults compare with clusters of population in the city.
 Perhaps there is only a relationship between liquor stores and assualts because liquor stores are a proxy for population density.

 The point of the this project was mainly to learn more about K-means clustering in Python and to begin to explore relationships between Los Angeles's geographic data.